Terror attacks during Ramadan strike cities across the globe

 ISIS has claimed some of the attacks, while a group affiliated with the Taliban has been blamed for another.

-Ramadan is a holy period of fasting, prayer and contemplation for Muslims, but terror groups see the sacred period as a conducive to carrying out strikes.
+Ramadan is a holy period of fasting, prayer and contemplation for Muslims, but terror groups see the sacred period as conducive to carrying out strikes.

 Tehran